 If consolidation would cause you to lose the benefits associated with some of your current loans and you are working toward earning those benefits, you should not include those loans in your new Direct Consolidation Loan.
 When you apply for a Direct Consolidation Loan, you don’t have to consolidate all of your eligible loans.

-For example, if you have both Direct Loans and other types of federal student loans, and you have been making payments toward PSLF on your Direct Loans, you should not consolidate your Direct Loans along with your other loans.
+For example, if you have both Direct Loans and other types of federal education loans, and you have been making payments toward PSLF on your Direct Loans, you should not consolidate your Direct Loans along with your other loans.
 Similarly, if you have Federal Perkins Loans and you are employed in an occupation that would qualify you for Perkins Loan cancellation benefits, you should not include your Perkins Loans when you consolidate.
 Leaving out your Direct Loans or Perkins Loans will preserve the benefits on those loans.

-If you want to lower your monthly payment amount but are concerned about the impact of loan consolidation, you might want to consider deferment or forbearance as options for short-term payment relief, or consider switching to an income-driven repayment plan for longer-term payment relief.
+If you want to lower your monthly payment amount but are concerned about the impact of loan consolidation, you might want to consider deferment or forbearance as options for short-term payment relief or consider switching to an income-driven repayment plan for longer-term payment relief.

 Once your loans are combined into a Direct Consolidation Loan, they cannot be removed.
 The loans that were consolidated are paid off and no longer exist.